 Stadiums and Grounds

 Built in 1982, Bahrain National Stadium hosts a large majority of games in the country, often hosting multiple matches on the same day.
-It’s the home of the National Team (for now – a new stadium is planned) and one of Bahrain’s most successful clubs, Riffa SC.
+It’s the home of the National Team (for now – a new stadium is in development hell) and one of Bahrain’s most successful clubs, Riffa SC.
 As well as these, it often hosts East Riffa, Al Hidd, and other clubs.